-As the medical marijuana industry continues to grow across the United States, as does the astounding amount of data to collect across all aspects of the industry.
+As the medical marijuana industry continues to grow across the United States, so does the astounding amount of data to collect across all aspects of the industry.
 From regulatory bodies to cultivators, to consumers, everyone involved, or considering involvement, in the medical cannabis industry has something to gain from the collection of big data.

 Understanding Big Data